salembsaleh/TamuHack23/README.md

 # tamuhack23

-This project is a web application that uses Spring Boot for the backend and React for the frontend.
+This project is a web application that uses Spring Boot for the backend and React for the frontend solving floor and team allocation based on their preferred, tolerated, no way team ids.

+Constraints:
+    Fill atleast 25% of the each floor

 Prerequisites

     Java 8 or higher